 It’s not about having nothing, but having enough, so what you do have matters more.

-To do and Enso well in one stroke diligence and practice, which requires discipline.
-I’ve heard some monks use the Enso as a practice to achieve the one stroke effortlessly, spontaneously requiring a lot of practice and discipline.
+To create an Enso well requires it be painted in one stroke.
+This is not easy to get right, such hand control requires discipline.
+I’ve heard some monks use the Enso as a practice to achieve the one stroke effortlessly, spontaneously.

 In training a craft like art there has to be a discipline to advance skill towards mastery.
 This discipline also involves its opposite: freedom.
 One leads to the other.
 With building skills, you become more confident and more willing to experiment.
 Liberated from constraint and convention, another paradox.